TinyCircuits/TinyCircuits-Thumby-Games/Tiny_Monster_Trainer/README.md

 ------- |"Superlunary"   | Ethereal   | Mysticism
 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 4/11/22:
+Fixed issue where items were not being loaded correctly, only loaded the first item that was saved.
+Added numbers to item screen to help show how many items the player has.
+Added text to tell the player they used an item.

+Updates as of 4/10/22:
+Rewrote the battle animation screen.
+Attacks will pick bolt that goes across the screen based on the element type for the attack that was selected.
+Fixed maxFriends, so that you can't go above the max amount anymore.
+Had to lower monster count to 22 due to memory issues that comes up when loading a game with 5 monsters on your team, from the title screen.

+Updates as of 4/9/22:
+Changed up the combat math, trying to make it less swingy.

+Updates as of 4/8/22:
+Fixed - now game will let you know that active monster doesn't have enough HP to fight, if in a fight it will tell you it switched to another monster that has HP
+Added mutate animation ( That takes up too many lines :D )

 Updates as of 4/6/22:
 Added the ability to cycle up through select first monster/monster info/swap active screen.